Your 2020-2021 NHSMA Board Members!

-Brian Stimpson Sr- 2018 Vice President, Education Chair (CLICK HERE for description of NHSMA President role.)
+Brian Stimpson Sr- President, Education Chair (CLICK HERE for description of NHSMA President role.)

 I have been a CMA (AAMA) since 2013.
 I currently work at Concord Family Health Center, and formerly worked at Concentra Urgent Care.
 Since joining the board in 2016 I have served as the 2018 Vice President, Education Committee Chair Concord Ambassador, Alternate Delegate to 2017 AAMA National Conference, Chairperson of the Membership and Marketing Committee and Vice Chair of the Job Fair Committee.
 Prior to becoming a medical assistant I worked in home care as operations manager, materiel management and delivery coordination and spent 13 years in the US Army.
 I currently volunteer at Capital Area CERT team and Medical Reserve Corps and as a server at Concord Friendly Kitchen

 Todd Magee, CMA (AAMA) - Vice President, Communication Chair (CLICK HERE for description of NHSMA VP role.)